 Understand the access model

-- user type
+- the user type gives the global level

 - personal items in your personal space are not controlled by shared item rights